WELY

-WELY (AM) was founded in 1954.
-The "front porch" studio is downtown, on E. Chapman Street.
+WELY (AM) was founded in 1954; WELY-FM was added in 1992.
+The new radio station, established as part of the 2025 revival of the station, is downtown.
 Both stations share a transmitter site south of town.

 History

 WELY (AM)

 WELY signed on the air on October 2, 1954.
-WELY's first owner was Charles B. Pearson, who sold the station to WELY Corporation in 1959, and it would be operated as a side business by Vincent T. Hallett for the next 17 years.
+Its first owner was Charles B. Persons, a Minnesota engineer who also constructed the station.
+Persons sold the station to WELY Corporation in 1959, and it would be operated as a side business by Vincent T. Hallett for the next 17 years.
 WELY changed hands again in 1963 when WELY Corporation sold the station to North Central Video, which sold the station to Northern Lakes Corporation in 1967.
 WELY's next owner would come in 1976, when the Northern Lakes Corporation sold it to BJL Broadcasting Corporation.
 In 1987, WELY suspended operations for a time due to financial difficulty, which was featured as a news story on KSTP-TV.

 WELY-FM

 WELY-FM signed on the air on July 25, 1992.
 The original callsign was KQEK, as issued on January 17, 1992, but was changed to WELY-FM on June 5, 1992.